 For plush dog toys, you can toss a ¼ cup of white vinegar into your washing machine in place of laundry detergent and run the plush toys on a gentle cycle.
 Lay the plush toys flat or hang them to air dry, or use the no-heat, tumble cycle of the dryer to speed up the process.

 Fill the sink or a bucket with warm water temperature, and add an ounce of white vinegar.
 Gently scrub brush the favourite toy to loosen dirt, and rinse thoroughly to get rid of the sharp vinegar smell.

 Outdoor Toys Probably Need More Care

 Having a set of outdoor toys and a separate set of indoor dog toys is quite common.
-If we think about the logic behind this, it’s because we don’t want the outdoor toys to end up on our couches, our beds, or even the carpet.
+If we think about the logic behind this, we don’t want the outdoor toys to end up on our couches, beds, or even the carpet.

 We already know that our dog’s outdoor toys are stinky, and that’s why many of them have been banished to Backyardia, but keeping the dog toys outside doesn’t keep the germs out of the house.

 Try to get into the habit of cleaning outdoor dog toys more often.
 Even cleaning one toy per week can significantly reduce the number of bacteria sneaking their way back into your home.

-Because these toys get a little extra dirty, you may need to soak them a bit longer or scrub them a bit rougher to get them clean.
-For heavily soiled and settled grime, double the amount of white vinegar in your soak, just make sure you rinse them well.
+Because these toys get a little extra dirty, you may need to soak them a bit longer or scrub them rougher to clean them.
+For heavily soiled and settled grime, double the amount of white vinegar in your soak.
+Just make sure you rinse them well.

 Rotate Your Dog's Toys